fergald/explainer-bfcache-ccns/README.md

 This API has some merit on its own, as a way to avoid problems with BFCache without blocking it entirely.
-However there has been no demand for it and on its own it would cause more BFCache evictions.
+However there has been no demand for it from developers and on its own it would cause more BFCache evictions.